v-mipeng/v-mipeng.github.io/index.md

 - **I am hiring interns for studying pre-trained language models** \
 I am conducting research related to pre-trained language models, with a focus on cross-lingual transfer of these models, for example, transferring a language model mainly trained on English corpus to Chinese.
-Please feel free to contact me if you are interested in this research directions.
+Please feel free to contact me if you are interested in this research direction.
 Master and Ph.D. candiates of Computer Science are preferred.

 ### Research Interest
 - **Cross-Lingual of Large Language Model**: Transferring English Language Model (e.g., LLaMA) to Chinese.